stonezyg/modernize-apps-katacoda/scenarios/developer-intro/05-debugging.md

 ![Bug fixed](/redhat-middleware-workshops/assets/developer-intro/debug-coolstore-bug-fixed.png)

 Well done, you've fixed the bug using your new debugging skills and saved the world!
-Congratulations for completing this scenario!

-## Before continuing

 Let's kill the `oc port-forward` processes we started earlier in the background.
 Execute:

 `kill %1`{{execute}}

+Because we used `oc rsync` to re-deploy the bugfix to the running pod, it will not survive if we restart the pod.
+Let's update the container image to contain our new fix (keeping the blue header for now).
+Execute:

+`oc start-build coolstore --from-file=deployments/ROOT.war`{{execute}}

+And again, wait for it to complete by executing:

+`oc rollout status -w dc/coolstore`{{execute T1}}

+## Congratulations!

+Congratulations on completing this step!
 On to the next challenge!